-Figure 4 presents the age-specific proportions of parental co-residence broken down by sex and censal year.
-It shows that, on average, men left home much later in 1900 than in 1867.
-In the earlier census, 52.1 percent of males aged 15 were still living with their parents, compared to 63.1 percent some 30 years later.
+parents, compared to 63.1 percent some 30 years later.
 The difference at age 24 is even more striking, as the percentage of men still living with at least one parent at that age in 1900 was twice as high as in the 1867 census.
 Only by the age of 25 do the curves charting the proportions of males living with their parents converge in the two censuses at levels of around 18 to 20 percent.
 Not only did men tend to leave the parental home later in 1900 than in 1867; they also spent a much shorter fraction of their life course living as non-kin residents of domestic groups (servants, apprentices, journeymen, or lodgers).
 For women, however, there was almost no change between the censuses.
 In 1867, males left the parental home earlier than females (there was a relative difference of around 10 percent).
 In 1900, there was almost perfect equality of the sexes in this regard.

-Fig. 4 Living with at Least one Parent in Rostock by Sex and Census Year general delay in leaving home was occurring across all occupational sectors of the society in 1900.
-For example, although men in the craft trades left home later, thereby reducing their premarital exposure to living as a non-kin (apprentices, journeymen) in the households of others, a more extreme form of this pattern could be observed among unskilled workers (see Figure 5)24.
+Yet behind these general trends lies a wide diversity of experiences.
+Male patterns, in particular, might well be the composites of various distinct patterns that depend on the migratory history and the social and occupational characteristics of individuals, even though a general delay in leaving home was occurring across all occupational sectors of the society in 1900.
+For example, although men in handicraft left home later, thereby reducing their premarital exposure to living as a non-kin (apprentices, journeymen) in the households of others, a more extreme form of this pattern could be observed among unskilled workers (see Figure 5).
 The major change experienced by the latter group between the censuses was related to a dramatic reduction in the boarding phase when workers lived with non-kin between leaving home and starting a family.
 As a consequence, for many unskilled workers from around 1900, a decision to leave the parental home was directly followed by marriage.
 The above pattern could be seen in the distribution of population in the city.
 Delays in leaving home could be observed among the subpopulations of all of the city districts except the KTV area, where residents tended to leave the parental home more rapidly in 1900 than in 1867.